sf-wdi-gaia/active-record-models/readme.md

 - validate models before they get persisted to the database
 - perform database operations in an object-oriented fashion

-Active Record is the Model in MVC.
+ActiveRecord is the Model in MVC.
 In other words it is the layer in the system responsible for representing business data and logic.
 We require it in our project by adding the `gem activerecord`

-***This will all make a lot more sense once we start using it...so, let's go!***

-## Scenario
+## Scenario: Tunr

-We're a successful talent management agency for those in the music industry called Tunr.
+We're a successful talent management agency for those in the music industry called Tunr (Kanye tweeted about us and then we blew up).
 We have designed a Sinatra app to manage our artists.
 Look in `starter-code` and take a look at the `app.rb` & `config.ru` files.

-**For 5 minutes talk with a partner and discuss:**
+**For 5 minutes talk with a partner and identify anything that is new**

-* differences from our Sinatra apps in the beginning of the week
-* what you think each line does and how they relate to the rest of the app
-* Do you notice any odd methods in the seven restful actions?
-I do:

 ```ruby
 Artist.all #what?